Croatan National Forest: Trails

 Many hiking trails can be found throughout the Croatan Forest such as the Neusiok Trail which offers 21 mi of trail through swamps and pine forests.
 Other trails include the Cedar Point Tideland Trail which traverses through a salt marsh and along the White Oak River, the Island Creek Forest Walk featuring a forest of hardwoods, and the Black Swamp OHV Trail which offers 8 mi for off-road vehicles and bikes.
 The 13 mile long Catfish Lake Rd. provides many roads and trails for you to explore.
-In addition there is also a 14.1 mile trail, called the Weetock trail starting at the entrance to Long point landing road along NC Hwy 58 and continuing through the woods towards the Whiteoak river and turning around to end back on Hwy 58 roughly a quarter mile from the start point.
+There is also a 14.1 mile trail, called the Weetock trail starting at the entrance to Long point landing road along NC Hwy 58 and continuing through the woods towards the Whiteoak river and turning around to end back on Hwy 58 roughly a quarter mile from the start point.

 Flora and fauna

 The Croatan National Forest lies completely within the Middle Atlantic coastal forests ecoregion.
 It is home to a huge variety of marine and terrestrial animals.
 Some of the wildlife that can be found include black bear, raccoon, squirrel, bobcat, river otter, muskrat, mink, a wide variety of reptiles and amphibians, as well as osprey, peregrine falcon, various species of owls, quail, bald eagle, wild turkey, and alligator.
 The forest is abundant with pine trees including virgin longleaf pine stands that remain untouched to this date.
 There are many hardwood areas including the cypress trees of the swamps.
 Carnivorous plants such as Venus flytraps, sundew, and pitcher plants may also be found.
 There are a few sandy areas within the forest that provide pristine habitat for the eastern diamondback rattlesnakes.
 The tannic-stained blackwater present throughout the forest also gives habitat to several unique species of fish who thrive in the forest's unique riverine conditions.
 Species such as bluespotted sunfish, mud sunfish, banded sunfish, eastern mudminnow, flier, warmouth, redfin pickerel, bowfin and yellow bullhead, among many others, are some of the most commonly encountered fish.
 The elusive swampfish, a species of cavefish, can also be found in several creeks and canals throughout the forest.